-If feasible or practical, time reports may be closed out mid-month and end of the month.
-Due to payroll deadlines, one or more days at the end of a pay period may need to carry over on the next OF-288 except that: Time closeout is mandatory on June 30th due to the end of the fiscal year.
+Effective June 1, 2020 if feasible or practical, interim time reports may be submitted on the same schedule as regular employees.
+Due to payroll deadlines, one or more days at the end of a pay period may need to carry over on the next OF-288.